 How might we help children invent for social good?

-I stayed in a tribal village in India for a year teaching children leadership skills through design thinking.
+To answer these questions, I stayed in a tribal village in India for a year teaching children leadership skills through design thinking.
 Here’s a story behind my non-profit initiative and how we’ve impacted 1200+ children from 3 rural areas (also a short segway in which I was chased by a man-eating tiger)

 We expect kids to do kids-related work, but what if they stepped up as leaders and gave back to their community?
 This was the guiding question behind this social initiative.